CodingBee77/CodingBee77/README.md

 ### Hi there 👋

-My name is Martyna and I'm a Software developer with passion to the backend and testing.
+My name is Martyna and I'm a Software Developer with passion to the backend and testing.

 <br />

-- 🔭 I’m currently learning Automated Testing with Playwright and prepare for ISTQB certification.
+- 🔭 I’m currently learning Automated Testing with Playwright and DBT.
+-
+- 🥇 ISTQB certification.

 - 🌱 I’m currently working on Currency Converter App and couple of other small projects that integrate new tools into focuses on code optimization and high quality testing.